MohamedFahim-AI/AI-Cyber-Defense-Research-Conference/README.md

-# AI-Powered Cyber Defense System for next generation enterpresis
+# AI-Powered Cyber Defense System for Next Generation Enterpresis

-This repository contains my research work in 1st year presented at an International Conference on Artificial Intelligence & Data Science.
+This repository contains my research work in 1st year presented at an International Conference on Artificial Intelligence & Data Science under the guidance of my assistant professor mrs.Dhivya

 ## Contents
 - IEEE-format research paper